 These musicians came together in 1978 as students of the Karol Szymanowski Academy of Music in Katowice.
 The quartet's members perfected their skills during master classes lead by the members of quartets like LaSalle, Amadeus, Juiliard, Smetana, Berg.

-The repertoire of the Silesian Quartet encompasses over three hundred chamber music works of which approximately two hundred date from the 20th century.
-The ensemble has offered approximately forty world premiere performances of string quartets by Polish and foreign composers, of which a selection were written especially for the ensemble.
+The repertoire of the Silesian Quartet encompasses over four hundred chamber music works of which approximately three hundred date from the 20th century.
+The ensemble has offered approximately more than a hundred world premiere performances of string quartets by Polish and foreign composers, of which a selection was written especially for the ensemble.

 The Silesian Quartet has garnered numerous awards: